kevng2/Pong/README.md

 # Pong
-Pong Game in Python using the Turtle Library\n
+Pong Game in Python using the Turtle Library
 Run game in terminal with command "python3 pong.py"